Grabosticus/12222190_impressionist-stylegan/README.md

     - training_imgs...
 Contains generated images throughout different training stages
     - results...
 Contains a grid of images produced by the final Generator/EMA Generator
     - fid...
 Contains text files that track the FID score of the model during different stages of training
+    - test_stylegan.py...
+A Python Script with a few sanity check tests on the model architecture
 - impressionist...
 The directory with the dataset images.
     - {Id}.jpg...
 The the image with id {Id}